Simba-Avionic/someipy/README.md

 - Only unicast services are supported.
 - SOME/IP-TP is not supported.
 - IPv6 endpoints are not supported.
-- Session handling is supported only for SOME/IP-SD and not for SOME/IP messages transporting events or methods.
 - SOME/IP fields are not supported.

 ### Service Discovery

 - Configuration and load balancing options in SOME/IP SD messages are not supported.
-- TTL of Service Discovery entries is not checked yet.
+- Stop subscribe message of notifications is not supported
 - The Initial Wait Phase and Repetition Phase of the Service Discovery specification are skipped.
-For simplification, the Main Phase is directly entered, i.e. SD Offer Entries are immediately sent cyclically.
+The Main Phase is directly entered, i.e. SD Offer Entries are immediately sent cyclically.
-- Multiple Service Discovery entries are not packed together in a single SD message, which is sent via UDP.

-### De-/Serialization

-- Only fixed size arrays are supported.
-Dynamically sized arrays are not supported.
-- Optional length fields for SOME/IP arrays are not supported.
-- Strings are not supported yet.
-- Configuration of padding is not supported yet.